MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     --------------|---------|---------|----------|---------------------|------------
     1688673701670      1         2       Penguin     ["Black","White"]       99.5
     ```
-    Notice that the majestic penguin satisfies a rule, and in fact it's rule 2.
+    Notice that the majestic penguin satisfies rule 2.
 None of the other birds satisfy any of the rules.
 1. In a separate session, insert a new bird that satisfies rule 3, which requires a bird whose first letter is 'R', with a wingspan greater than or equal to 20 centimeters, and whose colors contain "Red".
     ```sql
     INSERT INTO birds VALUES (11, 'Really big robin', 25.0, '["Red"]');